hesamzakerirad/immigration-roadmap/Destination/README.md

 - [Average software developer salary in Belgium](https://www.payscale.com/research/BE/Job=Software_Developer/Salary)

 #### Useful Stats
+- Belgium's population is around 11.6 million as of 2022.
 - Roughly 60% of people speak English in Belgium.

 ---